-One of my own learning goals is to encourage teachers, their students and their school community to use Growth Mindsets that approach the challenge of learning and persevering with learning as a journey.
-Using a Growth Mindset approach to teaching, learning and feedback can lead to positive changes not only in students' learning at school, in academic and social skills, but also in their lives beyond school.
+An effective, explicit instructional approach to teaching, learning and feedback can lead to positive changes not only in students' learning at school, in academic and social skills, but also in their lives beyond school.

-My doctoral thesis is the design and efficacy of classroom lessons in question-answering, and versions of this are currently used in primary (elementary) and secondary (high school) classrooms across Australia, with much positive feedback.
+My doctoral thesis is about instructional design and showed the efficacy of classroom lessons in question-answering, and versions of this are currently used in primary (elementary) and secondary (high school) classrooms across Australia, with much positive feedback.